 For us, we rank locally (Orange, CA) for our most important keywords such “SEO”, “SEO Company”, “SEO Agency”, etc.

 Speed is a significant factor in the SEO world.
 In late 2018, Google launched its new version of PageSpeed Insights showing site owners not only how fast their site loads, but what issues might be preventing it from loading more quickly.

 We encourage you to use Google’s platform to test your site AND the sites of all the SEO companies you might want to work with.
 Make sure you click on both mobile and desktop versions to get the most accurate reports.

-Here is an example of a site that has horrible page speed (over 14 seconds load time on mobile devices).
+Here is an example of a site that has a bad Google score.

 If the company ranks optimally for all platforms, that’s a good indication that the SEO company is a safe investment.